Bilal-Tech18/PushSwap/README.md

 How It Works

     The program reads the list of integers provided as command-line arguments.
-    It implements the Radix Sort algorithm to sort the numbers efficiently.
+    It implements the **Binary Radix Sort** algorithm to sort the numbers by focusing on individual bits.
     The sorted list is displayed as the output.

-## Radix Sort Overview
+## Binary Radix Sort Overview

-Radix Sort is a non-comparative sorting algorithm that organizes numbers by processing individual digits.
-It performs sorting in O(nk) time complexity, where:
+Binary Radix Sort organizes numbers by processing individual bits instead of digits.
+It sorts the numbers based on their binary representation, starting with the least significant bit (LSB) and moving to the most significant bit (MSB).
+This method is efficient for integers and runs in **O(n * k)** time complexity, where:

-    n is the number of integers.
+    - **n** is the number of integers.
-    k is the maximum number of digits in the integers.
+    - **k** is the number of bits in the largest number.

 ## Project Structure